Tani Akira

 Suicide

-In 1966 Tani was found dead from apparent suicide.
-The onset of chronic disease and his growing debt were attributed as factors in his death.
-He had appeared in more than 110 films in his short career.
+In 1966, Tani was found dead from an apparent suicide.
+The onset of a chronic disease and personal debt were attributed as factors in his passing.
+Over his career, he managed to appear in well over one hundred films.

 Selected Works